EGanji/GitQuickHelp/README.md

   ([bitbucket](https://bitbucket.org/): the free account is limited, but Academic one is unlimited)

 - Open an account with Git Client [GitKraken](https://www.gitkraken.com/) (academic and non-comercial usage is Free) or [SmartGit](http://www.syntevo.com/smartgit/)
-- Log into your GitKraken, go to: _**File->Preferences->Authentication**_ then you can connect your GitKraken with any Git repository you have by click on connect.
+- Log into your _GitKraken_, go to: _**File->Preferences->Authentication**_ then you can connect your _GitKraken_ with any Git repository you have by click on connect.
 To have a life easy, log into your Git repositories before.
 Then you can exit from prefrences.

 <h1>Part II:</h1>
 - To create your webpage on GitHub watch these videos [make a webpage on GitHub](https://www.youtube.com/watch?v=BA_c3bGQXlQ) and more details on [Build a website with GitHub Pages and Jekyll ](https://www.youtube.com/watch?v=SWVjQsvQocA).